Vitamin C for Type 2 Diabetes

 The trial requires that participants stop taking oral hypoglycemic medications when they are admitted to the hospital for the study.
 Instead, they will be switched to a specific insulin regimen to control blood sugar levels during the trial.

-How does vitamin C treatment differ from other treatments for type 2 diabetes?
+What evidence suggests that vitamin C might be an effective treatment for type 2 diabetes?

 Ifechukwude C Ebenuwa, M.D.